noam76/irrigation-esp8266/README.md

 # Smart Irrigation Plant System with ESP8266
 This project is a smart irrigation system that use an ESP8266 microcontroller to monitoring multiple soil humidity, multiple solenoids and control a water pump to ensure that plants receive the right amount of water.
+All data are display online in web page

 ## The system uses the following components:
 - 1 ESP8266 Nodemcu V3